ipspace/netlab/docs/netlab/show.md

 # Display System Information

-**netlab show** displays system settings in a tabular, text, or YAML format.
+**netlab show** command displays system settings in a tabular, text, or YAML format.
 The command can display system settings (as shipped with the *networklab* package) or system settings augmented with [user defaults](../defaults.md).

 The following settings can be displayed: